The symmetric Square of the Theta Divisor in Genus 4: Introduction

 \section{Introduction}

-Let $(X, \Theta)$ be a principally polarized abelian variety (ppav) over~$\bbC$ of dimension $g\geq 2$ with a symmetric theta divisor $\Theta \subset X$.
+Let $X$ be a complex principally polarized abelian variety (ppav for short) of dimension $g \geq 2$ with a symmetric theta divisor $\Theta \subset X$.
 It is well known that the geometry of the intersections

-where $\Theta_x = \Theta + x$ denotes the translate of $\Theta$ by $x\in X(\bbC)$, have been studied in relation with Torelli's theorem \cite{DebTorelli} and the Schottky problem~\cite{DeUpdate}.
-We examine the variation of \mbox{$\bbQ$-Hodge} structure on~$H^\bullet(Y_x, \bbQ)$ for varying~$x$.
-If the theta divisor is smooth, then for general $x$ the intersection $Y_x$ is a smooth variety of dimension $g-2$ for generic $x\in X(\bbC)$.
-Then by the weak Lefschetz theorem the cohomology of $Y_x$ is obtained by restriction from the cohomology of $X$ except for the middle cohomology degree.
-So we only need to consider the quotient
+where $\Theta_x = \Theta + x$ denotes the translate of $\Theta \subset X$ by a point $x\in X(\bbC)$, is closely related with Torelli's theorem \cite{DebTorelli} and with the Schottky problem~\cite{DeUpdate}.
+Here we are interested in the variation of \mbox{$\bbQ$-Hodge} structures given by $H^\bullet(Y_x, \bbQ)$ for varying~$x$.
+If the theta divisor is smooth, then for general $x$ the intersection $Y_x$ is a smooth variety of dimension $g-2$, and by the weak Lefschetz theorem the cohomology of $Y_x$ comes by restriction from the one of $X$ except in degree $g-2$.~So we mainly consider the quotient